 FACT: Tremendous increases in the productivity of U.S. farmers have ensured ample supplies of grain are available for domestic and international use as food, feed and fuel.
 Because growers are getting more output per acre than ever before, less land is needed to satisfy demand for food, feed and fuel.
 One-third of every bushel of grain processed into ethanol is enhanced and returned to the animal feed market in the form of distillers grains, corn gluten feed or corn gluten meal.
 Click HERE for more information on ethanol co-products.

 FACT: Today, approximately 85% of the nation’s dry mill ethanol biorefinieries extract corn distillers oil during the production process, a product that is sold into the feed market or used to produce biodiesel.

 Importantly, ethanol is produced from field corn fed to livestock, not sweet corn fed to humans.
-A modern dry-mill ethanol refinery produces approximately 2.8 gallons of ethanol, 16.5 pounds of distillers grains animal feed and 0.65 pounds of corn distillers oil from one bushel of corn.
-Importantly, ethanol production utilizes only the starch portion of the corn kernel, which is abundant and of low value.
+A modern dry-mill ethanol refinery produces on average 2.85 gallons of ethanol, 16.5 pounds of distillers grains animal feed and 0.65 pounds of corn distillers oil from one bushel of corn.
+Ethanol production utilizes only the starch portion of the corn kernel, which is abundant and of low value.
 The remaining vitamins, minerals, protein and fiber are sold as high-value livestock feed.
-Click here for more information on ethanol co-products.
+Click here for more information on ethanol feed co-products.